t3hmun/t3hmun.github.io-2023/README.md

 The [Astro docs](https://docs.astro.build/en/install/auto/) are a good example of what I'm finding comfy to read.

 The rare code blocks that needs more than 80ch should be expandable (implement as a hydrated component?).
+A key point here is the **site must load perfectly without js** - this needs to include themes via system settings.

 ## Todo